 Read another Inspirational Woman in Tech from Nigeria, Mofoluke Ayoola who was endorsed just before Christmas 2019 and right before her existing UK Visa expired!

-*On 1 December 2020, qualifying criteria 3, continuous learning, will be removed.
+*From 1 December 2020, qualifying criteria 3, continuous learning, will be removed.
 Read more about the new changes on the Stage 1 endorsement criteria for the UK Global Talent Visa here.